2022–23 Eredivisie

 The 2022–23 Eredivisie was the 67th season of the Eredivisie, the premier football competition in the Netherlands.
 It began on 5 August 2022 and concluded on 28 May 2023.
 As the 2022 FIFA World Cup started on 20 November, the last round before stoppage was held on 12–13 November.
 The league resumed games on 6 January.

+Feyenoord became the champions in round 32, beating Go Ahead Eagles 3–0 at De Kuip in Rotterdam on 14 May 2023.

 Teams

 Emmen (promoted after a one-year absence), Volendam (promoted after a thirteen-year absence) and Excelsior (promoted after a three-year absence) were promoted from the 2021–22 Eerste Divisie.
 Willem II (relegated after eight years in the top flight), PEC Zwolle (relegated after ten years in the top flight), and Heracles Almelo (relegated after seventeen years in the top flight) were relegated to the 2022–23 Eerste Divisie.